When you sign up for student loans, many lenders will encourage you to have your parents co-sign the loan.

 In addition to the obvious credit score and income reasons for denial, lenders have gotten pretty creative in finding reasons to deny a co-signer release application.

 For many lenders, a forbearance means an automatic co-signer release denial for the life of the loan.
 The CFPB notes that this aspect hit recession-era grads especially hard.
-When they got out of school and were unable to find a job, lenders were happy to provide forbearances for the grads.
-Now that many of these grads have been in jobs for a while, they are applying for co-signer releases.
-Instead of getting the release, they are being told that because they once needed a forbearance, they will never be able to release their co-signer.
+When they got out of school and could not find a job, lenders were happy to provide forbearances for the grads.
+Many of these grads have been employed for a while, so they are applying for co-signer releases.
+Instead of getting the release, they are informed that because they once needed a forbearance, they will never be able to release their co-signer.

 Perhaps even more shady is the co-signer release denial for making extra payments.
 This issue can be attributed to some clever lending accounting practices.
 The prepayment problem is especially common for people who paid several months worth of payments and then never made payments when they got bills reading $0.00 due.
-The CFPB did note that such a practice may be a violation of Federal Law, so borrowers may have options in that circumstance.
+The CFPB did note that such a practice may violate Federal Law, so borrowers may have options in that circumstance.

 Many other borrowers also report being denied a co-signer release for no reason in particular.
-If the lender doesn’t give a specific reason for the denial, the borrower has no way to improve their application for a future attempt, nor are they able to complain if it was the result of an unethical or illegal practice.
+If the lender doesn’t give a specific reason for the denial, the borrower has no way to improve their application for a future attempt, nor can they complain if it was the result of an unethical or illegal practice.

 What should I do if my co-signer release is denied?